jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 The `Shapes with(Shape shape)` method returns a reference to `this` so that `Shape` objects an be added in a chain.

 I also noticed that when a shape is acquired in `Shapes` it tends to make a temporary copy, which is not used.
 It becomes orphaned immediately, which makes it a candidate for garbage collection.
-There may be a way to avoid this, but I didn't investigate it.
+This design prioritizes correctness and clarity over allocation minimization.
+A production system might optimize this, but doing so would obscure the intent of acquisition semantics.

 Here is the implemenation for `Shapes`:
 ```java